hashicorp/terraform-provider-google/.github/CONTRIBUTING.md

 ### Ensuring no plan-time difference to upstream provider

 To ensure the resource you are modifying doesn't result in diff to existing deployments you can run set the [environment variable](https://github.com/GoogleCloudPlatform/magic-modules/blob/a30da2040ca7b8bd37186d8521a911e7469da632/mmv1/third_party/terraform/utils/provider_test.go.erb#L284-L286) `UPSTREAM_DIFF` before running a test.
-This will append plan only steps using the upstream provider (`google` or `google-beta`) after all configuration deployments to ensure uniformity.
+This will append plan only steps using the downstream - published provider (`google` or `google-beta`) after all configuration deployments to ensure uniformity.
 This is recommended when you are modifying existing fields and do not want to break existing user deployments.

 ```
 export UPSTREAM_DIFF=true